JASFramework/Best-Apps-Websites-and-More/README.md

 [PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity. **Compatible** With Windows.
 ___

-# VPN's and Privacy Tools
+# VPN and Privacy Tools

 *NOTE: I do not trust VPN's I think they sell our data.
 I use them to get around home blockers ha ah ha.*